learnk8s/learnk8s.io/src/microsAuthentication/content.md

 In Kubernetes, you assign identities using Service Accounts.

-Service accounts are linked to roles to that grant access to resources.
+Service accounts are then linked to roles to that grant access to resources.

 Tokens are generated as soon as you create the Service Account and stored in a Secret.